-The programme is highly topical, exploring the second generation – and sometimes even third generation – of regulation that has evolved from the legal framework of the early 2000s.
+The LLM in Information Technology Law (Online Learning) at The University of Edinburgh is highly topical, exploring the second generation – and sometimes even third generation – of regulation that has evolved from the legal framework of the early 2000s.
 New developments in technology are also a key focus, as these force us to constantly review the very concept of information technology and appropriate legal responses.

 Information technology regulation operates across jurisdictions, and a cross-fertilisation of regulatory responses occurs at the interface between domestic, regional and international law.
 Our aim is to enable you to understand this cross-fertilisation, to be able to contextualise it and place yourself within it.